ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 To encourage contributions of examples, it is important to provide a clear structure for contributors to follow.
 The build process should also be straightforward.

-Two best practices for examples are:
+Three best practices for examples are:

 - **Providing a template**: Ensures that contributors follow a consistent structure and simplifies the process of getting started.
 The template should include all necessary